phantomwhale/dotfiles/README.md

 ## Installation

 Run the following commands in your terminal.
 It will prompt you before it does anything destructive.

-Check out the [Rakefile](https://github.com/ryanb/dotfiles/blob/custom-bash-zsh/Rakefile) to see exactly what it does.
+You should also log into the App Store before installing, so it can install App Store packages via `mas`

 ```terminal
 git clone https://github.com/phantomwhale/dotfiles ~/.dotfiles